TwinGEO

 4. Decision Support and Optimization

-The purpose is not visualization, but action:
+The purpose of a Digital Twin is not visualization, but action.

-Digital twins exist to improve decisions.
+Digital Twins exist to improve decisions, not to display information.

 Digital Twins Are Multi-Domain Systems

-TwinGEO domains define the system families that must converge:
+TwinGEO Domains define the system families that must converge:

 Beyond Technology Stacks